nculwell/MathStudy/Sciences.md

 - Aris. *Vectors, Tensors and the Basic Equations of Fluid Mechanics*
 - Tinkham. *Group Theory and Quantum Mechanics*
 - Farlow. *Partial Differential Equations for Scientists and Engineers*
-- Arnol'd, translated by Vogtmann and Weinstein. *Mathematical Methods of Classical Mechanics*

 ## Chemistry